 8/11/1905 - Brooklyn was visiting Chicago.
 Catcher Bill Bergin struck out to end the fifth inning but then came up again to start the sixth.
 He singled and eventually scored but the Cubs won, 3-2.

-6/4/1906 ' The Tigers were visiting Washington.
-In the bottom of the eighth inning, Howard Wakefield fouled out to start the inning but then Jake Stahl realized he was the person who was supposed to have batted.
+6/4/1906 - The Tigers were hosting Washington.
+In the top of the eighth inning, Howard Wakefield fouled out to start the inning but then Jake Stahl realized he was the person who was supposed to have batted.
 When he reported this to umpire Tim Hurst, the latter declared Stahl out and play proceeded.
 Stahl had cussed out Hurst earlier in the game and later in the eighth cussed out base umpire Tom Connor and was ejected.
 Not a great day for the Washington skipper.

 7/2/1908 - The Phillies were at the Polo Grounds to play the Giants.
 Mickey Doolan (listed as Doolin in contemporary sources) batted seventh and Red Dooin batted eighth.
 Doolan made the last out in the seventh inning but then came to the plate to start the eighth.
 Doolan grounded out and then umpire Cy Rigler was notified that he had batted out of turn.
 Rigler called Dooin out.
 Since Doolan had already made an out the Giants should have ignored the confusion.